 How bad OPSEC gives away details in your Pattern of Life

 OPSEC is about protecting information.
 What can someone gather from watching you from down the street from your house?
 The obvious answer is that they would know, for example, what time you leave your house and what time you return.
 They could find out what way you drive to work and who you drive with.
 They can see the obvious.
 What else can they tell from that pattern?
 This pattern that they see is your Pattern of Life.
 Because good surveillance gear is easy to find, you always have to be cognizant of the fact that someone could be watching you.
+This is an important part of keeping your home safe or protecting your bug out location.

 Let’s say that most days, you go to work dressed very casually and just get into the car and drive off.
 Because you work part time at a place nearby, on those days, you usually return in about four hours.
 Occasionally, however, you dress up nicely and are on the phone as you get into your car.
 On those days, you don’t return until late at night.
 If they wanted to know when you’d be away from the house for an extended period, all they’d have to do is wait until they see you dressed up and on the phone as you drive away.
 Your change in your pattern of life became an indicator.